Shoot wrestling

+The first wave of shoot wrestlers were students of Antonio Inoki and Karl Gotch from New Japan Pro-Wrestling (NJPW), two wrestlers which already were advocates of a stiffer and more realistic wrestling style, and influenced by wrestlers such as Lou Thesz and Billy Robinson, all who had an enduring popularity in Japan due to their serious submission wrestling style.
+Their students left NJPW to form the Universal Wrestling Federation (UWF) in 1984, which developed and codified shoot-style wrestling into a distinct form.
+After the UWF closed in 1990, its wrestlers went on to establish or join several successor promotions, including Pro Wrestling Fujiwara Gumi, Fighting Network RINGS, and UWF International (UWFi), the latter becoming the most popular and commercially successful of the UWF successors.
+These promotions helped popularize shoot-style wrestling, which reached its peak popularity in the late 1980s and mid-1990s when UWF-derived promotions drew tens of thousands of spectators, including reported crowds of 60,000 at the 1989 U-Cosmos event and 67,000 at a joint NJPW–UWFi event in 1995.

-Shoot wrestling was popular in Japan from the 1980s until the mid-1990s, fading from popularity due the demise of the leading shoot-style promotion UWFi in 1996 and the simultaneous rise of mixed martial arts (MMA) in Japan.
-Most shoot wrestlers started to migrate to MMA or back to more theatrical forms of professional wrestling.
+Shoot wrestling was popular in Japan from the 1980s until the mid-1990s, when its popularity declined sharply amid the demise of the leading shoot-style promotion UWFi in 1996 and the simultaneous rise of mixed martial arts (MMA) in Japan.
+The decline was particularly notable for its speed: within a few years, many of the wrestlers and organizations that had helped popularize shoot wrestling had transitioned to legitimate MMA, while others returned to more theatrical forms of professional wrestling.
+Shoot-style wrestling nevertheless survived in smaller independent promotions, such as BattlARTS and Lidet UWF, which continues to present UWF-style matches.
 Shoot wrestling had a considerable influence on the sport of mixed martial arts.

 Prior to the emergence of the current sport of shoot wrestling, the term was commonly used in the professional wrestling business, particularly in the United Kingdom, as a synonym for the sport of catch wrestling.
 Shoot wrestling can be used to describe a range of hybrid fighting systems such as shootfighting, shoot boxing and the styles of mixed martial arts done in the Shooto, Pancrase and RINGS promotions.
 Organizations, promotions and gyms with origins in shoot wrestling are referred as the "U-Kei".